 Marriage Counseling and Mentoring Links

-• Focusministries1.org This is a not-for-profit organization devoted to offer hope, encouragement, education, and assistance to women who are struggling in difficult circumstances.
+• Focusministries1.org This is a not-for-profit organization devoted to offer hope, encouragement, and assistance to women in difficult circumstances.
 This includes spousal abuse.
 FOCUS Ministries provides help for women suffering the horror of domestic violence.
 They also assist those who want to help.
 You can contact them at: FOCUS Ministries P. O. Box 2014, Elmhurst, Illinois 60126.
 Their phone number is: (630) 595-7023.
 There is also FOCUS Ministries, P. O. Box 323, Hanson, Kentucky 42413.
 Phone: (270) 825-2423.
-If this is not an emergency and you would like to reach FOCUS Ministries, you may contact them through their web site or by e-mail at firstname.lastname@example.org.
+If this is not an emergency, you may contact them through their web site or by e-mail at email@example.com.

 • FOCUS ON THE FAMILY COUNSELING SERVICES AND REFERRALS The ministry of Focus on the Family offers a “counseling service by phone.
 You can call at 1-855-771-HELP (4357) weekdays 6:00 a.m. to 8:00 p.m.
 (Mountain time).
-Also, be prepared to leave your contact information for a counselor to return a call to you as soon as possible.
+Also, be prepared to leave your contact information for a counselor to return your call.
 The consultation is available at no cost to you.
 You may also place your request for a counselor callback by filling out the Counseling Consultation Request Form.”
 You can fill out the request at the link above.

 Also, to “find Christian Counselors, Marriage and Family Therapists, Psychologists, Social Workers and Psychiatrists near you search by location” go to their Counselor Locator.

 Unfortunately, they do not have area counselor referrals outside of North America.”
-However, they DO have web sites for a variety of other countries such as Australia, Canada, China, Costa Rica, Ireland, Malaysia, Singapore, South Africa, and Taiwan, which may be able to direct you to counselors in your area when you contact them.
+However, they DO have web sites for a variety of other countries.
+These include Australia, Canada, Costa Rica, Ireland, Malaysia, Mongolia, Singapore, South Africa, and Taiwan.
+When you contact them they may be able to direct you to counselors in your area.

 For More Counseling and Mentoring Links, There is Also: